chaoss/augur/docs/setup/installing-augur.md

 ## Build Your Augur Backend Environment
 From the root directory inside of your augur clone (assuming an activated Python virtualenv from the beginning steps: `source newaugur/bin/activate`)
 1. `pip install pipreqs sphinx`
-2. `sudo npm install -g apidoc brunch newman`
+2. `npm install -g apidoc brunch newman`
 3. If you are building for a second time, `rm -rf build/*`
 3. `pip install -e .`
 4. `pip install ipykernel`